jennego/horse-quotes/README.md

 To do next
 - Submit select2 tagged - new and existing
-- make sure categories work properly
+- make sure categories work properly - may need to prepopulate it for now
-- match author so if author is the same, uses same record - no dupes

 To do
 - add select or auto complete + add new to categories - no dupes